 She has served in numerous capacities within the ADA, which is now the Academy of Nutrition and Dietetics, including national secretary for the dietetic educators of practitioners practice group and four years on the ADA board of directors as chair-elect and chair, council on education and as two-time chairman of the commission on dietetic registration.
 She served nine years representing Kansas in the ADA house of delegates.
 She was chair of the national nominating committee and also served as chairman of the foodservice systems management education council.

-Canter was editor of The School Food Service Research Review from 1992 –1998.
+Canter was the editor of The School Food Service Research Review from 1992 –1998.
 She has been a member of the advisory board of the National Food Service Management Institute and an appointed member of the Phase 2 future dietetics practice and education task force of the ADA, a group charged with making recommendations for sweeping changes in dietetics education.

 Ph.D. in Food Systems Administration, University of Tennessee, Knoxville, 1977